apache/drill/_docs/sql-reference/sql-commands/009-analyze-table.md

 ---
 title: "ANALYZE TABLE"
-date: 2019-05-02
+date: 2019-05-31
 parent: "SQL Commands"
 ---

 Drill 1.16 and later supports the ANALYZE TABLE statement.
 The ANALYZE TABLE statement computes statistics on Parquet data stored in tables and directories.
+The optimizer in Drill uses statistics to estimate filter, aggregation, and join cardinalities and create an optimal query plan.
 ANALYZE TABLE writes statistics to a JSON file in the `.stats.drill` directory, for example `/user/table1/.stats.drill/0_0.json`.
-The optimizer in Drill uses these statistics to estimate filter, aggregation, and join cardinalities and create more efficient query plans.

-You can run the ANALYZE TABLE statement to calculate statistics for tables, columns, and directories with Parquet data; however, Drill will not use the statistics for query planning unless you enable the `planner.statistics.use` option, as shown:
+Drill will not use the statistics for query planning unless you enable the `planner.statistics.use` option, as shown:

 	SET `planner.statistics.use` = true;

-Alternatively, you can enable the option in the Drill Web UI at `http://<drill-hostname-or-ip>:8047/options`.
+Alternatively, you can enable the option in the Drill Web UI at `http://<drill-hostname-or-ip-address>:8047/options`.

 ## Syntax